-Although Claimant may have been legally permitted to leave Kuwait on December 6, 1990, her detention did not end on that date.
-As the Commission has previously recognized, a claimant's detention ends only on the date that she is released from the control of the person or entity that detained her.28 Any attempt "[by the perpetrator] to restrict [the] movements" of a claimant establishes control,29 whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.30
+Although Claimant may have been legally permitted to leave Iraq on December 6, 1990, her detention did not end on that date.
+As the Commission has previously recognized, a claimant's detention ends only on the date that she is released from the control of the person or entity that detained him.31 Any attempt "[by the perpetrator] to restrict [the] movements" of a claimant establishes control,32 whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.33

-Under this standard, Claimant remained under Iraq's control until December 13, 1990.
-The Commission has previously held that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait in December 1990.31 Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity after the December 6th announcement, on the U.S. government-chartered flight that left Iraq on December 13, 1990.
-We thus conclude that she was under Iraq's control and thus detained from December 6, 1990, to December 13, 1990.
+Under this standard, Claimant remained under Iraq's control until December 9, 1990.
+The Commission has previously held that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait in December 1990.34 Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity after the December 6th announcement, on a U.S. government-chartered flight that left Iraq on December 9, 1990.
+Because there is no evidence that she remained voluntarily in Iraq at any time during this period, we conclude that she was under Iraq's control and thus continued to be detained from December 6, 1990, to December 9, 1990.